skyvine/personal-code/README.md

 It is common to use a colon for namespacing in scheme, but this causes confusion with keywords that use the postfix syntax.
 First, it can confuse syntax highlighting when referencing members unless care is taken to look ahead.
-Second, in the `#:prefix` form, the syntax is indistinguishable to the point that in some cases guile will throw an error because the argument is read as a keyword, and #:prefix must be given a symbol.
+Second, when the prefix is actually set in the `use-modules` or `define-module` form, the syntax is indistinguishable to the point that cases guile will throw an error because the argument is read as a keyword, and #:prefix must be given a symbol.

 Most imports use a prefix.
 The main exceptions are `(skyler standard)` and anything that is importand from the language or the implementation's standard libraries.
 Other